vrisiniinfotech/contao-onepage-bundle/README.md

 - We deliberately kept it to 4.4 because there might still be several older websites who want to have a one page theme on their existing website.

 ### Features
+- This can render the <b>main articles</b> of all pages and their subpages!
 - Renders page articles at 'n-th' level of site-structure.
 - No template integration required.
 - No additional JS required.